jevakallio/cloudflare-pages-react-sqlite-starter/README.md

 npm run dev
 ```

 If you navigate to [localhost:3000](http://localhost:3000), you should see an empty website that displays the current time.
+The time is requested from a locally running Cloudflare D1 database, via a [a serverless edge function](functions/api/time).

 ## Deploying your project to Cloudflare Pages

 Cloudflare Pages allows you to deploy automatically from a GitHub repository.
 Let's set that up:

+1. Make sure your project is uploaded to GitHub (or follow the [Deploy from your local machine](#deploy-from-your-local-machine) guide below instead).
-1. Go to [pages.cloudflare.com](https://pages.cloudflare.com/) and create a new account, or login to your existing Cloudflare account.
+2. Go to [pages.cloudflare.com](https://pages.cloudflare.com/) and create a new account, or login to your existing Cloudflare account.
-2. Press **Create application**, and then:
+3. Press **Create application**, and then:
    - Switch to the **Pages** tab.
    - Press **Connect to git**
    - Select your repository